MindTwister/pyGitDeploy/README.md

 * Remove deleted files since last commit
 * Add active or passive mode to configuration options
-* Make it possible to specify a specific state to deploy (in preperation for `git deploy --revert`)
 * Add `--revert` to quickly go back to last deployment
 * Add named deployments
  * Named deployments should work as aliases for different servers; `git deploy staging` `git deploy production`